-- have a basic knowledge of ultrasonic - learn testing and NDT methods to enable them to perform inspection of samples. - Understand applications of ultrasonic guided waves in instrumentation. - differentiate various defect types and select the appropriate NDT methods for the specimen. - Understand different processes involved in the LPT.
+- have a thorough understanding of basics of ultrasonic. - Learn testing and NDT methods to enable them to perform inspection of samples. - Understand ultrasonic guided waves in instrumentation. - Differentiate various defect types and select the appropriate NDT methods for the specimen - Compare different processes involved in the LPT.